christian-doucette/quote_tabs/README.md

 # QuoteTabs
-QuoteTabs is a Chrome Extension that displays a random quote related to math or computer science on every new tab.
-Thanks to http://quotes.stormconsultancy.co.uk/random.json, https://programming-quotes-api.herokuapp.com/quotes/random/lang/en and https://random-math-quote-api.herokuapp.com/ for their quote APIs.
+QuoteTabs is a Chrome Extension that displays a random quote related to math or computer science on new tab.
+It pulls the quotes from one of three random quote APIs.